Installation

 Next steps

-You can use the CLI to create and deploy functions and collections.
-Deploy commands allow you to configure your Appwrite project programmatically and replicate functions and collection schemas across Appwrite projects.
+You can use the CLI to create and deploy collections, functions, teams, topics, and buckets.
+Deployment commands allow you to configure your Appwrite project programmatically and replicate functions and collection schemas across Appwrite projects.

 Learn more about deployment